OSVTAC/OSVTAC.github.io/meetings/2019/2019-10-27/minutes.md

 to "No" if the measure or proposition didn't pass.

-Chair Jerdonek worked on making the GitHub repository for the demo site automatically build the results pages and push the resulting HTML to GitHub Pages whenever new commits are pushed to the repository ([issue #5](https://github.com/OSVTAC/osv-results-demo/issues/5) in the repository's issue tracker).
+Chair Jerdonek worked on making the GitHub repository for the demo site automatically build the results pages and publish the updated version to the website whenever new commits are pushed to the repository ([issue #5](https://github.com/OSVTAC/osv-results-demo/issues/5) in the repository's issue tracker).